 Reply Manager was acquired by xSellco (a rival help desk, which we’ll discuss later) in early 2015.
 At first, things went well and customers mostly posted positive reviews.
 But then everything fell apart.

 In October 2016, xSellco forced a massive update on Reply Manager customers—and it completely broke the system.
-For nearly a year, customers reported that their marketplace messages were disappearing, that crashes regularly occured and bugs were rampant, and that all organization had disintegrated.
+For nearly a year, customers reported that their marketplace messages were disappearing, that crashes regularly occurred and bugs were rampant, and that all organization had disintegrated.

 If the brutally honest reviews on WebRetailer are any indication, they've completely lost the trust of a huge number of once-loyal customers.
 It's not an experience many would risk repeating.